Cisco SDWAN Demo

 Further, if you are interested in learning more about Dynamic Trunking Protocol, or other Cisco proprietary protocols.
 You can check out our Cisco Courses.

-What is Dynamic Trunking Protocol?
+What is Dynamic Trunking Protocol (DTP)?

 Dynamic Trunking Protocol (DTP) is a Cisco-proprietary protocol designed to simplify the configuration of VLAN trunks between Cisco switches.
 With DTP, switches can dynamically negotiate their interface roles—either as trunk or access—without requiring manual configuration on both ends.

-This feature streamlines network setup reduces configuration time, and minimizes errors.
+This feature streamlines network setup, reduces configuration time, and minimizes errors.

 For example, consider two switches, S1 and S2, connected by an interface.
 If S1 is manually configured as a trunk port, DTP enables S2 to dynamically determine its role based on the configuration of S1.
 This makes DTP particularly useful in environments with multiple interconnected switches.